aryaman-dayal/cse15l-lab-reports/Lab3.md

                 for the countryside, expecting U.S. retaliation.
 Declarations taking credit for the`

 2) `-rl`
-This command lists all the names of files in the specified directory and subdirectories that contains the string in quotes.
+This command lists all the names of files in the specified directory and its subdirectories that contains the string in quotes.

 `grep -rl "WE HAVE SOME PLANES" ./technical`

+This command lists all the names of files in `./technical` and its subdirectories that contains `WE HAVE SOME PLANES`.

 OUTPUT: `docsearch/technical/911report/chapter-1.txt`

 `grep -rl "Older adults are frequently counseled to lose weight" ./technical`

+This command lists all the names of files in `./technical` and its subdirectories that contains `Older adults are frequently counseled to lose weight`.

 OUTPUT: `docsearch/technical/biomed/1468-6708-3-1.txt`

 3) `-r`
-This command makes the grep search recursive, meaning it searches for the lines that contain string in quotes through every file in the directory and its subdirectories.
+This command makes the grep search recursive, meaning it searches for the lines that contain the string in quotes through every file in the directory and its subdirectories.

 `grep -r "INSIDE THE FOUR FLIGHTS" ./technical`

 OUTPUT: `docsearch/technical/911report/chapter-1.txt:INSIDE THE FOUR FLIGHTS`

+This command searches for the lines that contain `INSIDE THE FOUR FLIGHTS` through every file in the directory `./technical` and its subdirectories.

 `grep -r "In February 1998" ./technical`

+This command searches for the lines that contain `In February 1998` through every file in the directory `./technical` and its subdirectories.

 OUTPUT: `docsearch/technical/911report/chapter-2.txt:            In February 1998, the 40-year-old Saudi exile Usama Bin Ladin and a fugitive Egyptian`